Factsheet: A brief guide to the Mental Capacity Act 2005

 - Every effort should be made to encourage and enable the person who lacks capacity to take part in making the decision.

-- If there is a chance that the person will regain the capacity to make a particular decision, then it may be possible to put off the decision until later if it is not urgent.
+- If there is a chance that the person will regain the capacity to make a particular decision, then you should consider delaying the decision unless it’s urgent.

 - The person’s past and present wishes and feelings, beliefs and values should be taken into account.

-- The views of other people who are close to the person who lacks capacity should be considered, as well as the views of an attorney or deputy.
+- The views of other people who are close to the person should be considered, as well as the views of an attorney or deputy.

 Protecting a person from ill-treatment or wilful neglect

-There are 2 criminal offences under the Act:
+There are two criminal offences under the Act:

 These offences carry a sentence of up to 5 years imprisonment and/or a fine.